MacKenzie Falls (Migunang wirab) Revitalisation

 Environment and cultural heritage management

-Extensive environmental and cultural assessments will be undertaken as part of this project.
+Extensive environmental and cultural assessments are being undertaken as part of this project.
 More information will be made available on these as the project progresses.

 Putting safety first